 - Q: For what area(s) of expertise have you been retained as an expert?

-- A: Nonprofit corporation governance; securities legal malpractice; mergers and acquisitions legal malpractice; legal ethics; conflicts of interest.
+- A: Nonprofit corporation governance; securities law legal malpractice; mergers and acquisitions law legal malpractice; trusts and estates law legal malpractice; attorneys' ethical and fiduciary duties; conflicts of interest; attorneys' standards of care and loyalty.

 - Q: In what percentage of your cases were you retained by the plaintiff?